 On Friday I boarded the aircraft in New York to travel back to Stockholm from (among other things) the ASPO-USA conference.
-When I did so I picked up two newspapers, The Wall Street Journal (WSJ) and the Financial Times (FT).
-The front page of the WSJ was headlined with the news, “U.S. Gas Exports Clear Hurdle" and on page 3 in FT one could read “US study on gas output backs exports”.
-(The Internet version of the article is titled, “Report gives green light to US gas exports”)
+When I did so, I picked up two newspapers, The Wall Street Journal (WSJ) and the Financial Times (FT).
+The front page of the WSJ was headlined with the news, “U.S. Gas Exports Clear Hurdle“, and on page 3 in FT one could read “US study on gas output backs exports.”
+(The Internet version of the article is titled, “Report gives the green light to US gas exports”)

-According to the graph, the USA will produce 33.1 trillion cubic feet of natural gas in 2040 compared to the 23 trillion cubic feet that was produced in 2011.
-At the recent ASPO-USA conference the Canadian geoscientist David Hughes presented his studies of shale gas production in the USA.
-The field from which the most gas is produced is Haynesville and it was interesting to note that this field had an “overall decline rate” 52%, i.e. if they stopped new drilling then production would decline very rapidly.
+According to the chart, the USA will produce 33.1 trillion cubic feet of natural gas in 2040 compared to the 23 trillion cubic feet that were produced in 2011.
+At the recent ASPO-USA conference, the Canadian geoscientist David Hughes presented his studies of shale gas production in the USA.
+The field from which the most gas is produced is Haynesville, and it was interesting to note that this field had an “overall decline rate” 52%, i.e. if they stopped new drilling then production would decline very rapidly.
 The field is now showing a plateau of production.
 The problem for the operators there is that the price of gas is too low.
-Currently one is seeing more and more drilling rigs switching to drill for shale oil.
-If the price of gas does not increase it will soon be unprofitable.
+Currently one sees more and more drilling rigs switching to drill for shale oil.
+If the price of gas does not increase, it will soon be unprofitable.